 This report quickly presents any business issue as represented by a Key Performance Indicator (KPI) by only showing KPIs where a given threshold is breached.
-The BI solution could then automatically distribute this as an “alert report” so that users do not need to repeatedly log in to a system in order to find exceptions.
+The BI solution could then distribute an “alert report,” saving users from repeatedly log in to a system in order to find exceptions.

 2. KPI Report

-This report provides a structured list of all the KPIs for a business unit so one can easily monitor these metrics, with the option of diving further into any KPI of interest for further analysis.
-There should also be a comment ability in this KPI report so the user can enter the findings and thereby enable their peers to see the commentary whenever needed
+This report provides a structured list of all the KPIs for a business unit.
+One can easily monitor these metrics with the option of diving into any KPI of interest for further analysis.
+There should also be a comment feature so the user can notes for their peers.

 3. Dashboard for KPI 1

-This first dashboard follows the KPI report, and the goal is to show graphical analysis with comparative and trend analysis for the first KPI (KPI 1) in the KPI report.
+This first dashboard follows the KPI report.
+The goal is to show graphical analysis with comparative and trend analysis for the first KPI (KPI 1) in the KPI report.

 4. Financial Statement or Operational Report for KPI 1

-This would be the first detailed report, such as a financial statement or a sales report, and the goal of the report is to provide numerical analysis for the first KPI 1, with drill down to underlying transactions.
+This would be the first detailed report, such as a financial statement or a sales report.
+The goal of the report is to provide numerical analysis for the first KPI 1, with drill down to underlying transactions.

 5. Dashboard for KPI 2